 There is a lot to like in this story and the performances.
 I personally felt more of an engagement with the Guatemalan character than the American one, which lowers it just a notch for me in my final star rating.

-Ultimately both Phillippi & Larios have got a lot to be proud of from this mini-epic of a show.
+Ultimately, both Phillippi & Larios have got a lot to be proud of from this mini-epic of a show.
 And there’s certainly a lot for the audience to digest and think about when the curtain closes.